Nicasius Roussel: Life

 He dismantled and melted down jewellery belonging to Anna of Denmark in 1609, 1610, and 1611 to make gold plate and aglets, some set with diamonds, and buttons set with rubies and pearls.
 One of the old jewels had already lost a diamond in 1603 to a jewel for king's hat made in the shape of the letter "I" by John Spilman and William Herrick.
 This "I" or "J" was sent to Spain in 1623.

-Russell sold a portrait of a young man by George Pencz to Prince Charles.
+He sold a portrait of a young man by George Pencz to Prince Charles.
 This painting is still in the Royal Collection.

-In 1623 he published a set of his designs, engraved by Jan Barra, and dedicated to George Heriot, under the title, De Grotesco perutilis Liber per Nacasius Rousseel ornatissimo viro Domino G Heriot.